-- 17.4.1 In respect of donations, the Director of Finance shall: - (a) provide guidelines to officers of this Body as to how to proceed when offered funds.
-These to include: - (i) the identification of the donor's intentions; - (ii) where possible, the avoidance of new trusts; - (iii) the avoidance of impossible, undesirable or administratively difficult objects; - (iv) sources of immediate further advice; and - (v) treatment of offers for personal gifts; and - (b) provide secure and appropriate receipting arrangements which will indicate that funds have been accepted directly into this Body's trust funds and that the donor's intentions have been noted and accepted. - 17.4.2 The Director of Finance shall deal with all Legacies and Bequests. - 17.4.3 In respect of Fundraising, the Director of Finance shall: - (a) deal with all arrangements for fund-raising by and/or on behalf of this Body and ensure compliance with all statutes and regulations; - (b) be empowered to liaise with other organisations/persons raising funds for this Body and provide them with an adequate discharge.
-The Director of Finance shall be the only officer empowered to give approval for such fund-raising subject to the overriding direction of the Board; - (c) for alerting the Board to any irregularities regarding the use of this Body's name or its registration numbers; and - (d) be responsible for the appropriate treatment of all funds received from this source. - 17.4.4 In respect of Trading Income, the Director of Finance shall: - (a) be primarily responsible with other designated officers, for any trading undertaken by this Body as corporate trustee; and
+- 17.4.1 In respect of donations, the Chief Finance Officer shall: - (a) Provide guidelines to officers of this Body as to how to proceed when offered funds.

-- (b) be primarily responsible for the appropriate treatment of all funds received from this source. - 17.4.5 In respect of Investment Income, the Director of Finance shall be responsible for the appropriate treatment of all dividends, interest and other receipts from this source (see below).
+These to include: - (i) The identification of the donor's intentions; - (ii) Where possible, the avoidance of new trusts; - (iii) The avoidance of impossible, undesirable or administratively difficult objects; - (iv) Sources of immediate further advice; and - (v) Treatment of offers for personal gifts; and - (b) Provide secure and appropriate receipting arrangements which will indicate that funds have been accepted directly into this Body's trust funds and that the donor's intentions have been noted and accepted. - 17.4.2 The Chief Finance Officer shall deal with all Legacies and Bequests. - 17.4.3 In respect of Fundraising, the Chief Finance Officer shall: - (a) Deal with all arrangements for fund-raising by and/or on behalf of this Body and ensure compliance with all statutes and regulations; - (b) Be empowered to liaise with other organisations/persons raising funds for this Body and provide them with an adequate discharge.
+The Chief Finance Officer shall be the only officer empowered to give approval for such fund-raising subject to the overriding direction of the Board; - (c) For alerting the Board to any irregularities regarding the use of this Body's name or its registration numbers; and - (d) Be responsible for the appropriate treatment of all funds received from this source. - 17.4.4 In respect of Trading Income, the Chief Finance Officer shall: - (a) Be primarily responsible with other designated officers, for any trading undertaken by this Body as corporate trustee; and - (b) Be primarily responsible for the appropriate treatment of all funds received from this source. - 17.4.5 In respect of Investment Income, the Chief Finance Officer shall be responsible for the appropriate treatment of all dividends, interest and other receipts from this source (see below).